Balancing Competing Interests

 Where Impartiality Becomes Practical

-Investment decisions often test this duty.
+Investment decisions often test this duty in trust administration.
 A portfolio heavy in growth stocks may benefit remainder beneficiaries at the expense of income beneficiaries.
 A portfolio heavy in bonds may do the opposite.
-The trustee needs to find an appropriate balance that serves both groups based on the trust's terms.
+The prudent investor rule requires the trustee to find an appropriate balance that serves both groups based on the trust's terms.

 Distribution decisions raise similar questions.
 A trustee who consistently favors one beneficiary over another without support in the trust document is not meeting the impartiality standard.
-Clear trust language helps the trustee navigate these decisions and reduces the chance of conflict among family members.
+Clear trust language helps the trustee navigate these decisions.
+It also reduces the chance of conflict among family members.